Call Now : 24/7

 CHP or Police Department:

-The first thing you, or your lawyer, will do will to call the responding CHP office (address typed on card) or the responding Police Department and ask where the bike is.
+The first thing you, or your attorney, will do will to call the responding CHP office (address typed on card) or the responding Police Department and ask where the bike is.
 If they do not know, ask the what tow yards are you “contracted” with usually it’s 3 or 4 tow yards.
 Then call the tow yards and give them the date time, description of you bike which will include with the license number or the last four of the VIN.
 Hopefully, you have located your bike.

 “Liability Only” or “No Insurance”: